 - Camp schedules are for people with magically flexible work schedules and/or no other children.
 Every camp seems to run from 9 a.m. to 4 p.m., and sometimes they’ll end at noon on Friday just for an extra kick in the pants.
 This doesn’t really jive with most work schedules, and it also makes it impossible to get two kids to different camps that start at the same time without carpool help.

 - Camps require registration months before you’re really thinking about summer.
-Researching summer camp was NOT my next thought this morning after shoveling snow, but this post appears in February for the very reason that camp registration is coming up soon.
+Researching summer camp was NOT my next thought after putting away my Christmas decorations, but this post appears at the start of the year for the very reason that camp registration starts so early and good camps can book up fast.

 - Camp decisions require some level of research and coordination.
 Conversations with children about what they might want to do, text chains with friends about who wants to go and what weeks work, mental energy to guesstimate summer sport and vacation schedules.